Operation Madago Raya: Timeline

 On 18 July 2016, Indonesian forces shot and killed MIT leader Santoso on Operation Alpha 29.

 On 14 September 2016, Andika Eka Putra, one of the remaining members of the MIT, was killed.

 On 19 September 2016, Sobron was killed by Operation Tinombala's Task Force.

-On 16 May 2017, two MIT militants were killed in a firefight with Indonesian forces in Poso.
+On 16 May 2017, two MIT militants were killed in a gunfight with Indonesian forces in Poso.
 One Indonesian soldier was wounded.

 On 3 August 2017, a farmer was killed after he was attacked by a terrorist in Parigi Moutong Regency.

+On October 27 2020, Indonesian officials admitted that Indonesia had deported four Uighurs who were arrested in 2015, because they were suspected of joining the MIT, the deportation was carried out in September 2020 after the Chinese government was willing to pay the detainees fines.

-On 1 March 2021, a firefight occurred between the Indonesian Army and East Indonesia Mujahideen in the Andole Mountain area, Poso Regency, Central Sulawesi.
+On 1 March 2021, a gunfight occurred between the Indonesian Army and East Indonesia Mujahideen in the Andole Mountain area, Poso Regency, Central Sulawesi.
 As a result, two militants and one soldier died.

-On 11 July 2021, a firefight occurred between the Indonesian Army and East Indonesia Mujahideen in the Batu Mountain area, Parigi Moutong Regency.
+On 11 July 2021, a gunfight occurred between the Indonesian Army and East Indonesia Mujahideen in the Batu Mountain area, Parigi Moutong Regency.
 As a result, two militants died.

-On 17 July 2021, a firefight occurred between the Indonesian Army and East Indonesia Mujahideen, Parigi Moutong Regency.
+On 17 July 2021, a gunfight occurred between the Indonesian Army and East Indonesia Mujahideen, Parigi Moutong Regency.
 As a result, one militants died.

-On 18 September 2021, a firefight occurred between the Indonesian Army and East Indonesia Mujahideen in Torue District, Parigi Moutong Regency.
+On 18 September 2021, a gunfight occurred between the Indonesian Army and East Indonesia Mujahideen in Torue District, Parigi Moutong Regency.
 As a result, two militants died including Ali Kalora, leader of the East Indonesia Mujahideen.

-On 29 September 2022, a firefight occurred between Detachment 88 and East Indonesia Mujahideen's last member in Kilo, Poso, Central Sulawesi.
+On 29 September 2022, a gunfight occurred between Detachment 88 and East Indonesia Mujahideen's last member in Kilo, Poso, Central Sulawesi.
 As a result last member of the militant group died.
 Even though the last member of East Indonesia Mujahideen have been killed, Operation Madago Raya still continued, Kombes Didik Supranoto said that the operation still continued in order to keep the community safe and to avoid the formation of a similar terrorist organization again.

-All casualties of members
+Casualties

 As of May 19, 2022, the number of militants killed during the operation was of 49.
-Forty one of those killed were East Indonesia Mujahideen members, while six were members of the Turkistan Islamic Party and the rest coming from other parts of Indonesia.
+Forty-one of those killed were East Indonesia Mujahideen members, while six were members of the Turkistan Islamic Party and the rest coming from other parts of Indonesia.
 At least 19 more were arrested.